jcpeterson/openwebtext/README.md

 ```

 ### To Extract/Clean URLs Yourself
-Pushshift dumps must be downloaded from [here](https://files.pushshift.io/reddit/submissions/) (auto-downloader to be added soon).
-Two examples are included in the repo in the "pushshift_dumps" folder.
-Then, extract good URLs using:
+You can download the pre-filtered URLs [here](https://mega.nz/#F!EZZD0YwJ!9_PlEQzdMVLaNdKv_ICNVQ), but if you want to re-filter them yourself, perhaps with different filtering criteria, follow these instructions.
+Pushshift dumps must first be downloaded using `fetch_urls.py` (thanks to [simonfall](https://github.com/simonfall)), or manually from [here](https://files.pushshift.io/reddit/submissions/).
+Two example dumps are included in the repo in the "pushshift_dumps" folder.
+Next, extract good URLs using:
 ```
 python extract_urls.py --single_file RS_v2_2005-06.xz
 ```